shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 (see [here](https://github.com/lightvector/KataGo/blob/master/docs/GraphSearch.md) for an excellent derivation)

+We will use this alternate formulation.

+In standard MCTS, all nodes are action nodes, and for action nodes, there is no difference in the formulations.

+In ISMCTS, however, some nodes are sampling nodes, for which there _is_ a difference.
+If the sampling distribution is 30% - 70% between actions $a$ and $b$, the formula will yield $0.3 * Q(a) + 0.7 * Q(b)$, regardless of how many times we happened to sample $a$ vs $b$.
+This helps decrease variance by mitigating random noise from $H$-sampling.

+Later, we will modify the expectation-computation at action nodes as well, in an effort to mitigate random noise from indifferent actions.

 ## Equilibrium-Idempotence

 Let us call this ISMCTS variant imbued with AlphaZero mechanics _AlphaZero-ISMCTS_, or A-ISMCTS.
 This is not yet